1337programming/monoscope-angular/README.md

 ![alt tag](https://raw.githubusercontent.com/1337programming/monoscope/master/logo-banner.png)

 ## Installation
-Run the command `npm i monoscope-angular --save` to install.
+Run the command `npm i monoscope-angular --save-dev` to install.
+Note: This is a development tool, not a production tool.

 For an initial project setup with this plugin, please see [monoscope-angular-starter](https://github.com/1337programming/monoscope-angular-starter "Monoscope Angular Starter").
 ## Usage